upscale-project/generic-sqed-demo/README.md

     module that is part of the QED module to make sure that the model checker selects only instructions that are part of the ISA.

+    We also add the assumption that reset is not activated.
+We will simulate the reset sequence in Yosys, and thus can assume for model checking that the reset is not active.

   - We modify the `pipeline` module to drive the `instruction` signal from the respective top-level input and we instantiate the QED module to modify the instruction.
 Finally, we send the output instruction of the QED module through the pipeline instead of the instruction obtained in the instruction fetch stage.

+    We also add outputs in `arf`, and `ram_sync_nolatch`, so that registers 1 and 17 are accessible in the `pipeline` where the QED module is.
+These are used in the universal property, and Yosys does not support referring to internal signals of modules.
+    Note: the full universal property, would need to check all pairs:
+    1 and 17, 2 and 18, 3 and 19, etc. For this demo, we only need
+    the two and leave the others out to minimize changes.

   - Additionally, we apply the following steps, which are optional but crucial to reduce the amount of time required for model checking.